Corollarium/modelarium/docs/laraveltutorial.md

 # Getting started tutorial: a Laravel Graphql backend application in two minutes

 So let's create a web application using Laravel and Lighthouse with a Graphql endpoint.
-A [full source code ready to use is available](https://github.com/Corollarium/modelarium-example).
+A [full example with source code ready to use is available](https://github.com/Corollarium/modelarium-example).

 ## Deps